Link Search Menu Expand Document

 Adjust Percentage

-An adjust percentage rule is a pricing rule that will apply a percentage multiplication to a previously set price.
-Because of this, an adjust percentage rule will often be set after a pricing rule or after a SUM rule.
-These rules can be used to give a customer a discount by setting a negative value in the pricing rule, or an uplift by setting a positive value in the pricing rule.
-Thereby, adjust percentage rules can be used to apply VAT rules to customers or customer groups.
+An Adjust Percentage rule is a pricing rule that will apply a percentage multiplication to a previously set price.
+Because of this, an Adjust Percentage rule will often be set after a pricing rule or after a SUM rule.
+These rules can be used to give a customer a discount by setting a negative value in the pricing rule, or uplift by setting a positive value in the pricing rule.
+Thereby, Adjust Percentage rules can be used to apply VAT rules to customers or customer groups.
 When applying VAT rules, it is often also necessary to add a separate line to show only the VAT amount on an invoice.
-Because of this, the Adjust Percentage rule offers the options which does just that.
-This section will explain to add a general adjust percentage rule, as well as add a VAT rule with a separate line item.
+Because of this, the Adjust Percentage rule offers the option to do this.
+This section will explain to add a general Adjust Percentage rule, as well as add a VAT rule with a separate line item.
 The specifics of a separate line item will be explained in the section Separate line items.

 Step by step: How to add an “Adjust Percentage” rule:

-- In the field [Rule Name], write “ADJUST PERCENTAGE” combined with the name of the product cluster the rule will apply to. a.
-In case of a customer specific price, add the customer name before or after the product cluster name.
+4. In the field [Rule Name], write “ADJUST PERCENTAGE” combined with the name of the Product Category the rule will apply to. a.
+For a customer-specific price, add the customer name before or after the Product Category name.

-- In the [Product Cluster] field, type the product name and select the product (cluster) the rule should apply to.
+5. In the [Product Category] field, type the product name and select the product (cluster) the rule should apply to.

-- In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
-In case of a customer specific price, select the customer cluster.
+6. In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
+For a customer-specific price, select the customer cluster.

-- In the [Value], add the percentage that you want to use as a discount or an uplift.
+7. In the [Value], add the percentage that you want to use as a discount or uplift.

 Figure Pricing Rules 5: Adjust Percentage Type pricing rule